jsfiveash/asm-website/README.md

 ## Adding a William B. Marye Award/Teach of the Year Award writeup
   * In GitHub go to (<> Code) tab
-  * Go to the ExampleAwards.html file
+  * Click on the ExampleAwards.html file
   * On the right side click the pencil icon to edit the file
   * Copy all the code from the ExampleAwards.html file
   * Go back to GitHub (<> Code) tab